MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ## What you will learn in this tutorial

 1. Convert CSV data to the XDF data file format
-2. Get information about the data source
+2. Obtain information about the data structure and data characteristics
-3. Import parameters used for selective import and conversion
+3. Use parameters for selective import and conversion
 4. Summarize data
 4. Subset and transform data

 ## Prerequisites

-To complete this tutorial as written, use an R console application.
+To complete this tutorial as written, use an R console application and built-in data.

 + On Windows, go to \Program Files\Microsoft\R Client\R_SERVER\bin\x64 and double-click **Rgui.exe**.
 + On Linux, at the command prompt, type **Revo64**.

 The command prompt for a R is `>`.
-You can hand-type commands line by line, or copy-paste multi-line command.
+You can hand-type case-sensitive commands, or copy-paste multi-line commands.
 Press Enter to execute the statement.

 ## Locate sample data